AnirudhVats975/interview-dsa/README.md

 ```

-### 9.Can you write a function in JavaScript to remove duplicate elements from an array?
+### 12. Can you write a function in JavaScript to remove duplicate elements from an array?

 ```
  function removeDublicalte(arr){